Skip to main content Skip to navigation

 Research Journeys

-Claudia Stein.
-'Research Journeys' are open sessions in which a colleague talks about the genesis of their projects, their intellectual journey, and also the practicalities of doing the work, their career, its challenges at various stages, as well as answering questions from you too.
+With Claudia Stein.
+'Research Journeys' are open sessions in which colleagues talk about the genesis of projects, their intellectual journeys, the practicalities of doing the work, career paths and challenges encountered at various stages, as well as answering questions from you.

 Week 9